Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-Any company with a rating of A- or better has a stable financial outlook, which means you’re in good shape with any of these top rated auto insurance companies in Colorado.
+Any company with a rating of A- or better has a stable financial outlook, so you’re in good shape with any of these top-rated auto insurance companies in Colorado.

 J.D.
-Power insurance ratings is a trusted, third-party source for auto insurance ratings.
-These ratings are based on the opinions of a representative sample of customers who have used or purchased the product or service being rated and are therefore representative of a typical buying experience.
-We’ll start with the major insurance companies in Colorado and their average rates, as compared to the average insurance rates in the state.
+Power Insurance Ratings is a trusted, third-party source for auto insurance ratings.
+These ratings are based on the opinions of a representative sample of customers who have used or purchased the product or service being rated and, therefore, resent a typical buying experience.
+We’ll start with the major insurance companies in Colorado and their average rates compared to the average insurance rates in the state.

-As you can see, State Farm Colorado car insurance rates, for example, are 19 percent lower than average rates for the state.
-Take a look at this table to see what J.D.
-Power’s auto insurance reviews for Colorado companies (along with other companies in the Southwest region) say about customer service ratings compared to other companies in the area.
+As you can see, State Farm Colorado car insurance rates are 19 percent lower than the state’s average.
+When considering how the states rank on uninsured drivers, it’s helpful to review J.D.
+Power’s auto insurance reviews for Colorado companies, which compare customer service ratings to other companies in the Southwest region.

 J.D.
 Power Customer Satisfaction Index Rating for Insurance Companies in the Southwest